 - Working with and serving Senior Citizens

 Campus SALT Leaders: Campus based leader promote awareness and change on the St. Mary’s College campus.
 These leaders engage in social action endeavors through organizing and leading a variety of service projects on and off campus.
-All of the positions for campus leaders fall under the Campus SALT Leaders acronym H.E.L.P, which focues on the areas of Health, Environment, Learning/Education, and Poverty.
-See PDFs below for Campus SALT Leader position descriptions.
+All of the positions for campus leaders fall under the Campus SALT Leaders focus on the areas of Health/Poverty, Environment, Learning/Education, and Music.
+See PDFs below for 15-16 Campus SALT Leader position descriptions.